mitric-lab/programming_theochem/src/04-numerical_optimisation/04-newton_methods.md

      \frac{1}{2} \langle (x - x_k), \bm{H}(x_k)\, (x - x_k) \rangle $.
 3. Update the current point using
    $x_{k+1} = x_{k} - \bm{H}(x_k)^{-1}\, \nabla f(x_k) $.
-4. Repeat until some convergence criteria is met.
+4. Repeat until some convergence criteria are met.

 For a problem with a handful of independent variables, the Hessian can be calculated and inverted without any problem.
 If we want to optimize a molecule with $N$ atoms, we have about $3N$ degrees of freedom and the Hessian will have $3N \times 3N$ elements, which quickly becomes expensive to calculate and invert as $N$ grows.
-In this case, we can start with a guess for the initial Hessian, and use informations along the iterations to update this Hessian.
+In this case, we can start with a guess for the initial Hessian, and use pieces of information along the iterations to update this Hessian.
 This leads to [Quasi-Newton methods](https://en.wikipedia.org/wiki/Quasi-Newton_method).
 One very widespread algorithm of this class is the [Broyden-Fletcher-Goldfarb-Shanno algorithm](https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm),